Pork belly

 Diet Ratings

-Pork belly is extremely high in saturated fat and calories, contradicting Mediterranean diet principles which minimize fatty meat consumption.
+Pork belly is extremely high in saturated fat and calories, contradicting Mediterranean diet principles which minimize fatty red/processed meats.
+It is not a traditional Mediterranean staple.

 Controversy Index